syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Basic-Features.md

 {% endtabs %}

-N> It applies to iOS only and not supported in Android and UWP.
+N> This property works when loading the control only.
+It applies to iOS only and not supported in Android and UWP.